 - Advantages: This stand offers much more support and it is easier to load because it holds the bike more upright.
 As a bonus, the double leg kickstand looks really cool.

-- Disadvantages: This product is much more expensive and can be harder to find.
+- Disadvantages: This product can be expensive and harder to find.
 It is important to load your bike evenly when using this product because too much weight on one side will tip it over.

 Qualities of a Good Kickstand

-The best bike kickstands have a combination of characteristics that separate them from the bunch.
+The best bike kickstands have a combination of characteristics that separate them from the rest of the bunch.
 Let’s take a quick look at what you should be keeping an eye out for.

 Many cyclists obsess over any weight they add to their bikes.
 This is for good reason because the pounds add up and can slow you down considerably.
 A lightweight material, such as an aluminum alloy, helps minimize any issues that adding a kickstand can cause.